The CSV import allows you to quickly update the inventory levels of multiple stock tracked items.

 - User name

-This makes it easy to traced the accounting journal directly back to a specific stock correction.
+This makes it easy to trace the accounting journal directly back to a specific stock correction.

 I keep getting an error message saying, "Stock correction failed.
 Not enough on hand availability of product at specified location to perform stock correction".
 What do I need to do?

-You will need to un-allocate your stock before reattempting the import.
+To correct the issue, you will need to unallocate your stock before reattempting the import.